Vastly improved fit over previous models

-Don’t fret if you’re unsure of how to find the best fit: the AirPods Pro can test this directly from your iPhone, which SoundGuys explains in its full Apple AirPods Pro review.
+Don’t fret if you’re unsure of how to find the best fit: the AirPods Pro can test this directly from your iPhone.
 Once you find the best set for you, the noise-canceling AirPods Pro automatically pair with your iPhone by way of an on-screen pop-up.
 Android users, we still have to dig through our Bluetooth menus, as our platform isn’t afforded the same streamlined experience as H1 chip-compatible iPhones.

 Just like the original AirPods and AirPods (2019), the new Apple AirPods Pro sport a stemmed design, but this time with a functional twist.
 Squeezing an indentation on either stem lets you control music playback.
 There are other useful features that aren’t available from your run-of-the-mill true wireless earbuds, like transparency mode.
 This allows external noise in through the earbuds, so you can clearly hear your subway line’s stop or respond to a train ticketer.
 It’s also good for remaining aware of your surroundings when running outside.
 To toggle transparency mode, press and hold the stem for a few seconds.

 Like other Apple-manufactured products, these wireless earbuds are decked out with sensors to make the user experience absolutely seamless.
 Dual optical and motion-detecting sensors facilitate auto-pause and play detection when removing an earbud (iOS only).
 Force sensors in the stems let listeners control their music and take calls by pressing, multi-pressing, or holding the stem.